EdmundBenedict/lordcephei.github.io/pages/appfunc.md

 ### _Purpose_
 {:.no_toc}
 _____________________________________________________________
-This page serves as a list of the capabilities of the suite sorted by physical application.
+This page serves as a list of the capabilities of the Questaal suite organized by physical application.

 ____________________________________________________________